-After 500 years of war, genetic manipulation, viral plague, and the Dominion tyranny, Trok must unite four prophesied Kota Warriors destined to save Earth.
-But nothing about these heroes is what Trok expected.
-Loree is an assassin with the ability to dematerialize.
-Zaak is forced to grow up on an alien planet.
-Alex is a telepath missing a year of her life.
-Ryu has incredible mutate-genes of strength.
+After 500 years, the four Marked saviors are born.
+However, nothing about these heroes is what Trok expected.
+Loree is a master assassin who can disappear without a trace.
+Zaak grew up exiled on an alien planet.
+Alex is a telepath traumatized by an inexplicable, missing year of her life.
+Ryu, the final Warrior, has incredible mutate-genes of strength.

-For centuries, no one’s been able to stop the Dominion and the DRK.
+For centuries, no one’s been able to end Earth’s nightmare.
 Can four Warriors really make a difference?

 Lee’s expression was one of complete confusion as he looked up from within the cryogenic bed and saw Trok kneeling beside him.
 Reviving him had been a shockingly easy procedure, but the Kota scientists with Trok had prepared for this their whole lives.